 For the past two years he has been in private practice in Pacific Palisades.
-His work includes co-facilitation of groups at Our House, a nationally recognized grief support center and as a volunteer therapist for The Soldiers Project, an organization devoted to helping vets returning from combat.
+He also works as a volunteer therapist for The Soldiers Project, an organization devoted to helping vets returning from combat.

 Married for almost 40 years, Kane is a family man.
 He has parented 3 adult children, and is acutely aware of the difficulties facing parents and children in the modern world.
 His passion is helping adults and couples overcome life difficulties.
 These include divorce, depression, marital conflict, job loss, retirement, death of a loved one, major illness, financial loss, co-dependence, problems with sexuality and/or intimacy.
 His aim is to help guide others, as others guided him, to a meaningful life.

 His expertise is in solution focused therapy that is strength based and influenced by Zen Buddhist philosophy, meditation and mindfulness practices.